pmm1/islandis-login/README.md

     // should be the hostname of the domain you registered with Island to which the request is sent.
 Used for validation purposes.

     certificatePath: "path-to-certificate", // Optional parameter
     // if this field is provided the library will use the provided certificate instead of the certificate provided with the library (see /cert directory).
-Useful because Island.is renews the certificate regularly and you will need to take care of certificate expiration.
+Useful because Island.is renews the certificate regularly and you will need to take care of this certificate expiration.

-    verifyDates: true, // Optional parameter, defaults to true:
+    verifyDates: true, // Optional parameter, defaults to true
     // The login tokens expire in a few minutes.
 Setting this parameter to false will disable the expiration verification of the token.
 Useful in a testing environment to test valid tokens that have expired.
     // IMPORTANT: Should only be false while testing, this should never be false in production!
 });